Advanced Water Technology Center

 Josh Sharp, Assistant Professor.
 Ph.D., University of California at Berkeley.
 Biotechnological applications towards groundwater remediation and water reuse; bacterial cytochrome-mediated attenuation of organic micropollutants; bioimmobilization of radionuclides and metals; microbial biogeochemistry.

-John R. Spear, Associate Professor.
+John R. Spear, Professor.
 PhD, Colorado School of Mines.
 Environmental Microbiology, Metal Bioremediation, Environmental Policy and Impact Analysis.

 John McCray, Professor and Department Head, Ph.D., University of Arizona; Contaminant hydrology, subsurface remediation, vadose-zone hydrology, subsurface vapor-transport, watershed hydrology, mathematical modeling, soil-based wastewater treatment.